Skip to content

 Repository files navigation

-Xenon is a small library that implements declarative, reusable components into static HTML, with no JavaScript interaction or build step.
+Xenon is a small library that implements reusable components into static HTML; No JavaScript interaction, framework or build step.

 Motivation